TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Framework of the lens modelling

 where $\xi_{\rm lens}$ is the set of mass model parameters \ajsiv{and} $\xi_{\rm light}$ is the set of light distribution parameters. \ajs{The internal and external MST parameters modify the lens-model-predicted velocity dispersion as}

 The dependence of $\sigma_{\rm ap}$ on the cosmology is fully captured in the \ajs{$\Ds/\Dds$} term.
-The function $J$ is independent of cosmology as all of its arguments are expressed in angular units, \ajs{but note that $J$ is directly connected to the model convergence $\kappa_{\rm model}$ through the parameters $\xi_{\rm lens}$} \citep{Birrer16}.
+The function $J$ is independent of cosmology as all of its arguments are expressed in angular units, \ajs{but \lreply{it should be noted} that $J$ is directly connected to the model convergence $\kappa_{\rm model}$ through the parameters $\xi_{\rm lens}$} \citep{Birrer16}.